-For example, say you are planning to buy a home 3-5 years from now.
-You could put your money in the stock markets or a mutual fund, however, that’s a really risky undertaking.
+For example, say you plan to buy a home 3-5 years from now.
+You could put your money in the stock markets or a mutual fund; however, that’s a really risky undertaking.

 If the financial markets suddenly tank (as they have in recent times), your funds could lose as much as half or more of their value without warning.

-GICs and HISAs are relatively safe havens to park your money when you are going to need it to stay intact and earn at least some return.
+GICs and HISAs are relatively safe havens to park your money when you need it to stay intact and earn at least some return.
 They are also great for investors with low-risk tolerance.

 With these financial products, you enjoy peace of mind knowing that your principal is guaranteed and protected up to a specified amount.